LeonMusCoden/pyContabo/README.md

 The following api funtions have been implemented:
 - List instances
 - Get specific instance by id
+- Create instance
 - Instance Actions
-- List snapshots
+- List snapshots (The Server-side is currently broken)
 - Create a new instance snapshot
-- Retrieve a specific snapshot by id
+- Retrieve a specific snapshot by id* (can't test because snapshot list isn't working)
+- update existing snapshot*
-- Delete existing snapshot by id
+- Delete existing snapshot*
-- Rollback the instance to a specific snapshot by id
+- Rollback the instance to a specific snapshot*

-The API for snapshots is currently broken.
-All of the snapshot function are therefore untested.
-All the naming is similar to the documentation provided by Contabo.
+*(can't test because snapshot list isn't working).

+Currently, I'm working on Instance and Snapshot Audits to complete the Compute Instances part of the wrapper.